What We Know About Fossil's New Star Wars Watch Collection

 Time For Star Wars

 The Star Wars x Fossil collection features watches that pay homage to characters such as Luke Skywalker, Leia Organa, Han Solo, Chewbacca, R2-D2 and C-3PO.
-Retailing from SGD479 (HKD 2810 approx.) to SGD629 (HKD 3700 approx.), each timepiece also boasts design elements dedicated each character.
+Retailing from SGD479 (THB 12,300 approx.) to SGD629 (THB 16,100 approx.), each timepiece also boasts design elements dedicated each character.

 For instance, the battle between the light and dark sides of the Force plays out on the dial of the Luke Skywalker piece.
 It also features Luke’s glowing green lume Lightsaber as the second hand and invisible blue lume Force lightning that glows in the dark.